MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online-auth.md

 [!INCLUDE [machine-learning-dev-v2](includes/machine-learning-dev-v2.md)]

 This article explains the concepts of identity and permission in the context of Azure Machine Learning online endpoints.
 The article discusses [Microsoft Entra IDs](/entra/fundamentals/whatis) that support role-based access control and permissions.
-A Microsoft Entra ID is either a *user identity* or an *endpoint identity*, depending on its purpose.
+A Microsoft Entra ID is called either a *user identity* or an *endpoint identity*, depending on its purpose.

 - A user identity is a Microsoft Entra ID that can create an endpoint and its deployments, or interact with endpoints or workspaces.
 A user identity issues requests to endpoints, deployments, or workspaces.
 The user identity needs proper permissions to perform *control plane* and *data plane* operations on the endpoints or workspaces.